 I’ve been aware for a while that my criticisms of the more ideological incarnations of liberal rationalism have an undeniable resonance with conservative religious arguments.
 That was confirmed last weekend when this post I wrote last year, analyzing the liberal humanism I adopted after I left my former conservative evangelicalism, went viral in [...]

 Should religion be monitored in our politics through a separation between the public and private sphere?
 Is such a division even possible?
 Do liberal constitutional democracies depend on this division?
-In A Public Faith: How Followers of Christ Should Shape the Common Good Miroslav Volf addresses these [...]
+In A Public Faith: How Followers of Christ Should Shape the Common Good Miroslav Volf addresses these and related [...]

 It is disappointing to see a Christian fulfill what I would have thought was a tired stereotype: asserting that a rival belief or argument is ultimately based on immorality.
 Aside from being a conversation-stopper, in today’s world it seems to exude the bunker mentality of a subculture that does not want to sincerely engage with [...]